2021 Indianapolis FedEx shooting: Aftermath and reactions

-On April 16, President Joe Biden ordered flags to be flown at half-staff.
-He and Vice President Kamala Harris released statements expressing their condolences with the victims' families.
+On April 16, President Joe Biden ordered all flags to be flown at half-mast.
+He and Vice President Kamala Harris released statements expressing condolences for the victims' families.
 Later, during a press conference with Japanese Prime Minister Yoshihide Suga, Biden decried the recent string of mass shootings in the United States as a "national embarrassment" and called on Congress to ban military-style assault weapons and large-capacity ammunition magazines.
 On April 18, Hole's family apologized to the victims' families for his actions.
-On April 20, Governor Eric Holcomb announced his intention to restore full funding for mental health services and bolster it over the next two years.
+On April 20, Indiana governor Eric Holcomb announced his intention to restore full funding for mental health services and bolster it over the next two years.
 Democratic state politicians made calls to review and strengthen the red flag law, but this was put on hold after the 2021 legislative session ended on April 22.

 Indian Foreign Minister S. Jaishankar said the incident was deeply shocking and offered all possible assistance, as some of the victims were of Indian origin.
 Since four of the victims were members of the Sikh community and Hole had browsed white supremacist websites in the past, the Sikh Coalition, a Sikh-American advocacy group, called on authorities to investigate whether bias played a role in the shooting.

 On April 17, more than 200 people gathered for a candlelight vigil at Indianapolis's Krannert Park.
 The event included remarks from Joe Hogsett, mayor of Indianapolis; Vop Osili, president of the Indianapolis City-County Council; Randal Taylor, chief of the Indianapolis Metropolitan Police Department; and André Carson, U.S. representative for Indiana's 7th congressional district.
 Numerous vigils and memorial services were held in the days and weeks following the shooting.
 On April 19, FedEx established a GoFundMe campaign through the National Compassion Fund to collect donations supporting survivors and the families of victims.
 FedEx contributed $1 million to the fund.